tom-cheung/SpaceGear/README.md

 # SpaceGear

-SpaceGear is a clone of the SpaceX online store.
-The site sells aerospace related merchandise.
+SpaceGear is an ecommerce site inspired by Space Exploration Techbologies Corp.
+(SpaceX).
+The site sells aerospace themed merchandise.

 <a href="https://spacegear.herokuapp.com/#/">Visit SpaceGear</a>